CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g8/README.md

 - `npm install` to installs needed dependancies.
 - `redis-server` to starts up the redis server.
 - `node index.js` to run the Express server.
+Open [http://localhost:3030](http://localhost:3030) to view it in the browser.

 ## 3. To start the frontend locally
 In the project root directory, you can run: